 Admittedly, the first chapter was a challenge.
 Eleanor is an intriguing character, but I initially found her exasperating.
 She surveys her surroundings with such literal detail and precision that she comes across quite condescending.
 Eleanor’s observations and inner monologue reveal her highly complex mind, she is intelligent and articulate with a sophisticated vocabulary.
-She is not a regular thirty-year-old woman, her practicality outweighs her desire conform to what is popular, she has an unwavering sense of social etiquette and old-fashioned values for her age.
+Her practicality outweighs her desire conform to what is popular and she has an unwavering sense of social etiquette and old-fashioned values for her age.
 Despite her sharp intellect, she is socially awkward in the most cringe-worthy way.
-Sarcasm, colloquialisms, and social cues are completely lost on Eleanor as she takes everything people say quite literally.
+Sarcasm, colloquialisms, and social cues are completely lost on Eleanor as she takes everything literally.

 I loved that Eleanor Oliphant doesn’t surrender to romantic tropes or clichés.
 Johnny Lomond, the main love interest in the novel turns out to be nothing more than a red herring thrown in as a catalyst to Eleanor’s healing process.
-Raymond is the real gentleman, but the happily ever after of this novel is not a romantic one, Eleanor’s quest to find true unconditional love is a solitary journey.
+Dishevelled Raymond is the true gentleman, but the happily ever after of this novel is not a romantic one, Eleanor’s quest to find true unconditional love is a solitary journey.
 The final pages leave us hopeful that she is on the road to recovery with the support of a kind and loving friend to help guide her through the process.

 Eleanor Oliphant is Completely Fine is rich with contrasts – a thought provoking and raw narrative combined with hilarious, heart-warming humour.
 Darkness is balanced with light.
 Friendship overcomes fear.
 Hope prevails over the gut-wrenching trauma that Eleanor is forced to reckon with.
 Eleanor Oliphant may be completely fine, but after blubbering my way through much of this emotional story, I was certainly not fine.

-I loved this wonderful story, author Gail Honeyman has a long writing career ahead of her!
+I loved this wonderful story.
+Author Gail Honeyman has a long writing career ahead of her!
 I could hardly believe that this was her debut novel AND she wrote it while working full time!
 I can’t wait to see what she writes next.
 Until then, Eleanor Oliphant has been picked up by Reese Witherspoon’s production company, Hello Sunshine, to be made into a film.
 Keep an eye out for announcements!
 I’m so intrigued to see who they will cast as Eleanor, Raymond, and Sammy.

 Eleanor Oliphant leads a simple life.
 She wears the same clothes to work every day, eats the same meal deal for lunch every day and buys the same two bottles of vodka to drink every weekend.